desaiumesh/CalendarBooking/README.md

 - time format said to be hh:mm but it needs timeSpecifier (tt : AM/PM), so it is assumed that time will be excepted in either HH:mm or hh:mm tt format.
 Example ADD 15/07 15:00 or ADD 15/07 03:00 PM
 - Since acceptance time is between 9 AM and 5PM, it is assumed that there would be available slot from 5 PM to 5.30 PM.
+- timeslot could be arbitory ex.
+13:06
+- FIND will display slots which are available for 30 min

 ## Database